You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 The course is delivered in an inspiring format, that combines:

 - highly structured and interactive online content

-- face-to-face learning and networking at short residentials in Bath (compulsory) and Jordan (optional)
+- face-to-face learning and networking at both compulsory and optional short residentials

 - intensive support from expert Bath academics throughout